Have this post read to you in a natural voice, so you can do other things:

 I don’t want this to be taken the wrong way because I have a lot of close friends who are educators and I really value what they do.

 But when it comes to design, I have to say that the old adage rings true: Those who can’t, teach.

 I say this because the entire industry of graphic design is built around the idea of marketing.
 Those who are good at both of those things have high paying jobs at cool companies and are generally highly revered.

 They aren’t teaching college-level design courses.
 So while it’s fine to get your foot in the door with college, you’re going to learn so much more with actual experience.

-To help bridge that gap, I recommend finding a designer working with current top brands and really dig into what it is they’re doing.
+To help bridge that gap, I recommend finding a designer that is working with current top brands.
+Really dig into what it is they’re doing.
 Try to even copy some of that in your own way.
-Doing that will teach more about design than any college class ever will.
+Doing that will teach you more about design than any college class ever will.